 That is why it can also be an amazing fit for film photographers who praise these limitations.
 The X100V is likely to be the digital alternative to their old rangefinder systems with manual controls, a rangefinder style, and film simulations.

 Let’s dive into the specifics of what makes the Fuji X110V one of the best in its category.

 Sensor and Image Quality

 The image quality is one of the key factors why I prefer to use this model, instead of its other alternative, the X100F.
-The Fujifilm X100V beats the F by miles in this department, especially when looking at infinity focus.
+The Fujifilm X100V beats the X100F by miles in this department, especially when looking at infinity focus.

 Focusing and Burst

 Using UHS-II cards, the buffer is even more spectacular.
-It’s rated at about 17 RAW files for the buffer to fill.
-The good thing is that there is no menu or camera lock up whilst the buffer is clearing.
-As I mentioned previously, this camera isn’t aimed at sports photographers, but it is more than decent.
+It’s rated at 17 RAW files for the buffer to fill.
+The good thing is that there is no menu or camera lock-up while the buffer is clearing.
+This camera isn’t aimed at sports photographers, but it could be used by one.

 Body and Handling

 The Fujifilm X100V has really compact dimensions at 5.0 x 2.9 x 2.1 inches (128 x 75 x 53 mm).
 It weighs 478 grams.
 It’s half the size of the average DSLR and the build quality is excellent.
 With an aluminum finish and a sturdy, synthetic leather grip, the camera feels solid in hand.